ZhenyingZhu/StudyNotes/SystemDesign.md

 - Since not using schema, field names are also stored in the data.
 - Need a byte before each field/value to tell what is the type and the length.

 Thrift and Protocol Buffers: binary encoding libraries. require a schema.
-In the data, refer the fields as tags not real names.
+In the data, refer the fields as tags not real names. **[KEY]**

 - When changing the schema,
   - the field names can be easily changed, but not the field tags.
-When adding a new tag, it cannot be required.
+When adding a new field, it cannot be a required field.
 Old code just ignore it.
 When remove a tag, it must be optional because old code still requires it.
 The tag cannot be reused.
   - changing the data type is doable, but might loss precision or values get truncated by old code.
-  - changing a single-value property to multi-value property: old code reads the last one.
+  - changing a single-value property to multi-value property: old code reads the last one. **[KEY]**

 Avro: used in Hadoop.
 Also use a schema.
-When encoding, don't record which field but only value type and the order.
+When encoding, don't record which field but only value type and the order. **[KEY]**

 - decode uses reader schema, which might be old.
 The writer schema should be compatible with old reader schema.
-Avro resolve the difference with both schema side by side.
+Avro resolve the difference with both schema side by side. **[KEY]**
 - Can only add or remove a field that has default value.
 - null must be used only by field with value type `union { null, <value type> }`.
-- How the writer schema gets to the decoder
+- How the writer schema gets to the decoder **[KEY]**
   - For transfering large file with lot of records: encode the writer schema in beginning the file
   - For database that writes each record once at a time, might use different write schema: store an encoding version, and store the corresponding schemas in DB.
   - Keep sending records over network: negotiate the schema version on connection setup.